 The company used the DMAIC methodology--which divides a project into Define, Measure, Analyze, Improve, and Control phases--to attack the problem.
-Each step the authors describe in their process can be performed using Minitab Statistical Software and Quality Companion, our collection of "soft tools" for quality projects.
+Each step the authors describe in their process can be performed using Minitab Statistical Software and Companion by Minitab, our software for executing and reporting on quality projects.

 The Define Phase

 The Define phase is self-explanatory: you investigate and specify the problem, and detail the requirements that are not being met.
 In Define phase, the project team created a process map (reproduced below in Companion) and a SIPOC (Supplier, Input, Process, Output, Customer) diagram for the bushing manufacturing process.

 In measure phase, you gather data about the process.
 This isn't always as straightforward as it seems, though.
 First, you need to make sure you can trust your data by conducting a measurement system analysis.

 The team in this case study did Gage repeatability and reproducibility (Gage R&R) studies to confirm that their measurement system produced accurate and reliable data.
 This is a critical step, but it needn't be long and involved: the chain manufacturer's study involved two operators, who took two readings apiece on 10 sample bushings with a micrometer.
 The 40 data points they generated were sufficient to confirm the micrometer's accuracy and consistency, so they moved on to gathering data about the chain-making process itself.